runawayhorse001/SphinxGithub/docs/_sources/preface.rst.txt

 About this tutorial
 +++++++++++++++++++

-This document is a summary of my valueable experiences in using Python decumentation ``Sphinx`` with ``Github`` webpage. **You may download and distribute it.
+This document is a summary of my valueable experiences in using Python decumentation ``Sphinx`` with ``Github`` webpage.
+The PDF version can be downloaded from `HERE <sphinxgithub.pdf>`_. **You may download and distribute it.
 Please be aware, however, that the note contains typos as well as inaccurate or incorrect description.**

 In this repository, I try to use the detailed demo code and examples to show how to use ``Sphinx`` to generate the ``.html`` and ``.pdf`` documents and how to hookup them automatically on ``Github``.
 If you find your work wasn’t cited in this note, please feel free to let me know.